Europe In 21 Days

 I got out of the Netherlands on July 8th in the morning torwards Köln (Cologne), and the first thing I noticed wasthe huge Cathedral.

-Then, I found some curius statues on the "Hohenzollernbrücke" (a bridge next to the central station), and began to walk by the "Frankenwerft", in the west
+Then, I found some curius statues on the "Hohenzollernbrücke" (a bridge next to the central station), and began to walk by the "Frankenwerft", in the west coast of the Rhein.

 After a afternoon walking around Köln, I headed to Braunschweig to meet Max, and watch the Germany vs Portugal match with his brother, his girlfriend, and the girlfriend of his brother.